 - As if to further drive home what served as inspiration for the short film, the "Mr. Poe and Yogul" segment ends with the narrator stating, "Tune in next time to hear Dr. Dairy say..."

 - The first clothes store that Otto goes to is called Dig's Duds.

-- A brief image in the Mr. Poe shows Poe facing off against several monsters.
-Two of these are clearly stock 3D models of Dracula and Frankenstein styled after the Universal Monsters versions.
+- A brief still image in the Mr. Poe & Yogul intro shows Poe facing off against several monsters.
+Two of these are stock 3D models of Dracula and Frankenstein styled after the Universal Monsters versions.

-- Space Whale Aesop: If you skip school, you'll get caught by a security system that sends traps after you, Indiana Jones style, the second you step out of the classroom.
+- Space Whale Aesop: If you skip school, a high-tech security system will attempt to murder you on the spot with floor traps, turrets, and Indiana Jones style boulders the second you step out of the classroom.

 - Stylistic Suck: "Mr. Poe and Yogul" is an in-universe cheesy German TV show with low production values.

-- Unusually Uninteresting Sight: Jack and Mary Jane are more impressed by a floating "astro-ball" than finding Elvis or Jimmy Hoffa.
+- Unusually Uninteresting Sight: Jack and Mary Jane are more impressed by a floating "astro-ball" than finding Elvis or Jimmy Hoffa in the old mansion.